YO LA TENGO "Fade" (Matador, 3 1/2 stars)

 CHRISTOPHER OWENS "Lysandre" (Fat Possum, 2 1/2 stars)

 Last summer, Christopher Owens announced that he was breaking up Girls, the kind-of-glammy rock band with whom he and chief collaborator J.R.
 White released two terrific records, "Album" (1999) and "Father, Son, Holy Ghost" (2011).
 Lysandre, the lanky songwriter and sometime fashion model's first solo outing, is a concept album he has described as "a coming-of-age story, a road trip story, a love story."
 In short, it's an autobiographical tale about falling in love with a French girl in San Francisco, following her home across the Atlantic, and - quelle surprise! - ending up with a broken heart.
-At many points, Lysandre, named after the paramour in question, is too precious by half, and its delicately baroque, bordering-on-easy-listening arrangements lack the muscle
+At many points, Lysandre, named after the paramour in question, is too precious by half, and its delicately baroque, bordering-on-easy-listening arrangements lack the muscle that put the power in Girls' pop.

 A$AP ROCKY "Long Live A$AP" (Polo Grounds Music/ RCA, 3 1/2 stars)